 This is a flexible option for people interested in taking on Work Health and Safety (WHS) duties in the workplace or anyone interested in an entry point into a career in safety.

-A certificate of qualification will be issued after being deemed competent having successfully:
+The BSB30715 Certificate III in Work Health and Safety (WHS) qualification will be issued after being deemed competent having successfully:

-1. Attended the course and completed all inclass assessments.
+1. Attended the course and completed all in-class assessments.

-2. Completed all the relevant workplace assessments.
+3. Completed all the relevant workplace assignments.

 Workplace assignments must be submitted within 12 months of course completion.